sun-wendy/beltrami-diffusion-graph-classification/README.md

 # BLEND for Graph Classification
-This repository is an implementation / slight adaptation of the [Beltrami Flow and Neural Diffusion on Graphs (BLEND) model proposed by Chamberlain et al. (2021)](https://arxiv.org/pdf/2110.09443.pdf).
+This repository is an implementation / slight modification of the [Beltrami Flow and Neural Diffusion on Graphs (BLEND) model proposed by Chamberlain et al. (2021)](https://arxiv.org/pdf/2110.09443.pdf).
 The [official source code](https://github.com/twitter-research/graph-neural-pde) mainly focuses on node classification, while this repository uses BLEND for graph classification on the ShapeNet dataset.
 Most of the code is directly copied from the official code.

 ## Requirements